KingQino/KingQino/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Intelligent System Engineering research team at Queen Mary, under the guidance of Dr. Jun Chen.
+- 🌱 My research is centered around designing meta-heuristic algorithms for solving combinatorial optimization problems.
+- 👯 ’m looking to collaborate with businesses in the logistics and transportation sector.
+Together, we aim to develop solutions that can effectively reduce ecological footprints and operational costs within the industry.
+- 💬 Feel free to explore our website: [Intelligent Systems Engineering at QMUL](https://www.qmul.ac.uk/intelligentsystems/).
+- 🤔 I love outdoor activities, so feel free to invite me whenever you have plans.

 <!--
 **KingQino/KingQino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.